-If you have any trouble during the semester with your advisor such as failure to keep appointments, lack of guidance on research, etc, please contact the Sally Dickson at the Center.
+If you have any trouble during the semester with your advisor such as failure to keep appointments, lack of guidance on research, etc, please contact Nhi Nguyen at the Center.
 We are here to help you and will work with you and your advisor to find a solution to the problem.
 In extreme cases, we will assist you with finding a different advisor if this becomes necessary.

 I have an unforeseen problem and can't keep up with the Capstone.
 What should I do?